bbauska/css-mastering-css/README.md

 ###### IDs are similar to classes.
 Suppose once a specific id has been declared, it cannot be used again within the same HTML file.
 We commonly use IDs to style the layout elements of a page that will only be needed once, whereas we use classes to style text and such that may be declared various times.
 The main container for the page is defined by the following example: {#ids-are-similar-to-classes.-suppose-once-a-specific-id-has-been-declared-it-cannot-be-used-again-within-the-same-html-file.-we-commonly-use-ids-to-style-the-layout-elements-of-a-page-that-will-only-be-needed-once-whereas-we-use-classes-to-style-text-and-such-that-may-be-declared-various-times.-the-main-container-for-the-page-is-defined-by-the-following-example .unnumbered}

-> \<div id=\"container\"\>
+> &lt;div id=&#34;container&#34;&gt;

-###### It is everything within my document is inside this division. \</div\>.
+###### It is everything within my document is inside this division. &lt;/div&gt;.
 You have chosen the id selector for the "container" division over a class because you only need to use it one time within this file.
 Then in my CSS file, you will have the following example: {#it-is-everything-within-my-document-is-inside-this-division.-div.-you-have-chosen-the-id-selector-for-the-container-division-over-a-class-because-you-only-need-to-use-it-one-time-within-this-file.-then-in-my-css-file-you-will-have-the-following-example .unnumbered}

 > #container { width: 60%; margin: auto; padding: 10px;
 >